grafana/github-datasource/docs/sources/setup/installation.md

 weight: 101
 ---

-# Installing Infinity data source plugin
+# Installing GitHub data source plugin

-There are multiple ways to install this plugin into your grafana instance
+There are multiple ways to install this plugin into your Grafana instance

-## Install from Plugin Catalog
+## Install from plugin catalog

-Install the plugin directly within the Grafana WebUI using the [plugin catalog](https://grafana.com/docs/grafana/latest/administration/plugin-management/#plugin-catalog).
+Install the plugin directly within the Grafana web UI using the [plugin catalog](https://grafana.com/docs/grafana/latest/administration/plugin-management/#plugin-catalog).

 ## Install from grafana.com